-On Thursday, Lactalis announced it had picked up 11.42 percent of Parmalat and said it planned to increase further its stake, without reaching the 30 percent shareholding level which would oblige it to launch a full buyout offer.
+On Thursday, Lactalis announced it had picked up 11.42 percent of Parmalat and said it planned to increase further its stake, without reaching the 30 percent shareholding level which would oblige it to launch a full buyout.

-Lactalis' move triggered a vociferous response from the Italian government which vowed on Friday to take measures to protect "strategic companies".
+That triggered a vociferous response from the Italian government which vowed to take measures to protect "strategic companies".

 Economic Minister Giulio Tremonti talked at a cabinet meeting about "French legislation on safeguarding strategic enterprises in view to future measures by the (Italian) government," according to a government statement.